Matthijnssenslab/NRC_Belgium24/README.md

 # NRC_Belgium24
 National Reference Center for Rotaviruses in Belgium.
-Research material, codes and data linked to study.
+Codes linked to the study can be found in this repository.
+Data could not be made publicly available due to personal information (postcode, date of birth) being used in this research.

-You can find codes of figures and codes used to create these figures in this folder as well as figures in png format.
+You can find codes of figures, codes used to create these figures in this folder and figures in PNG format.